wongsingfo/mphttp-h2o/README.md

 - HTTP/1.1 Fallback: Although HTTP/2 is getting increasingly popular, many of today’s web servers still only support HTTP/1.1.
 Design your downloader to be compatible with HTTP/1.1 servers.
 Specifically, in this lab, the downloader should be capable of scheduling an HTTP/1.1 server and two HTTP/2 servers to download a file.
 - Data Consistency Check: In the real world, content from two CDN servers might be different.
 One possible reason for the difference is that middle-boxes in the network may cache the content data.
 If one of the paths is cached while the other is not, you may receive inconsistent data after CDN servers update their content.
 Design your downloader to report an error if such a situation arises.

-### Writing Task (20%)
+### Writing Task (30%)

 Describe your implementation:

 - How do you estimate the bandwidth and the delay of a path?
 - How do you assign jobs to the three paths?
+- What features (pipelining, eliminating tail byes, etc.) do you implement?
+And how do you implement them?
+You are encouraged to write down other design aspects of your implementation.

-In addition to the questions above, you are encouraged to write down other design aspects of your implementation.
-Comments and ideas on the multipath HTTP solution are also welcomed!
+In addition to the questions above, Comments and ideas on the multipath HTTP solution are also welcomed!

-### Drawing Task (30%)
+### Drawing Task (40%)

 You are required to draw some figures to prove that your downloader does work:

 - under static network conditions
-- under varying bandwidth conditions (you may use the traces provided in Mahimahi)
+- under varying bandwidth conditions (you can use the traces provided by Mahimahi)
 - with a high-bandwidth path and two low-bandwidth paths
 - with a short-delay path and two long-delay paths